 3. DEFINITIONS

-CONSTITUENT COLLEGES refers to the College, the RNIB and the University.
-The term will also include any institutions for higher and further education that Union Council agrees to represent, with the consent of the Principals of the constituent colleges.
+CONSTITUENT COLLEGES refers to the Loughborough University, Loughborough College and the RNIB Vocational College (Loughborough).
 THE BOARD refers to The Board of Trustees as defined in Paragraph 7 of the constitution.

 EXECUTIVE refers to the Executive Committee as defined in paragraph 10.